MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-appearance.md

 This sets the transparency of the window for the profile.
 This accepts an integer value from 0-100, representing a "percent opaque". `100` is "fully opaque", `50` is semi-transparent, and `0` is fully transparent.

 When `useAcrylic` is set to `true`, the window will use the acrylic material to create a blurred background for the terminal.
-When `useAcrylic` is set to false, the terminal will use a unblurred opacity.
+When `useAcrylic` is set to false, the terminal will use an unblurred opacity.

 **Property name:** `opacity`

 **Necessity:** Optional

-**Accepts:** Number as a integer value from 0-100
+**Accepts:** Number as an integer value from 0-100

 **Default value:** `100` when `useAcrylic` is false, `50` when `useAcrylic` is true.